tuanqpham0921/DGX-Spark-Hackathon-Traffic/README.md

-# TRAFFIX — The Traffic Insight Agent
+# The Austin Traffic Insight Agent

 An AI-powered storytelling and analytics assistant for transportation analysts, planners, and operations managers in the **Austin Hotspot Prediction** for tow truck staging.

-TRAFFIX helps users understand *why* congestion patterns change by combining structured data (Postgres), unstructured data (Tavily API, OpenAI), and agentic reasoning.
+The agent helps users understand *why* congestion patterns change by combining structured data (Postgres), unstructured data, and agentic reasoning.
+It also uses a local LLM for privacy and analyze the results.

 ## Quick Start (TL;DR)